 Circumcision is a surgical procedure to remove the foreskin of the penis.
-Up until the early 1970s the procedure was routinely carried out for newborn boys, usually within a few days after birth.
-Today it is estimated that around 10% of male babies in New Zealand are circumcised, mostly for social, cultural or religious reasons.
+Up until the early 1970s the procedure was routinely carried out for new-born boys, usually within a few days after birth.
+Today, the procedure is performed less commonly in New Zealand (estimated at less than 10% of boys), mostly for social, cultural or religious reasons.

 It is generally agreed among medical professionals that there is no medical reason for routine circumcision.
 Ethical and human rights questions have also been raised relating to infant male circumcision.
 On the other hand, it is known that circumcision can reduce the risk of developing urinary tract infections, cancer of the penis and some sexually transmitted infections (STI’s).
 Circumcision also eliminates the risk of developing infections of the foreskin.

 Medical indications for circumcision include conditions such as balanitis (where there is repeated inflammation of the head of the penis) and phimosis (where there is tightness of the foreskin, usually due to recurrent infection of the foreskin).

 The Royal Australasian College of Physicians position on infant male circumcision, published in 2010, is: "After reviewing the currently available evidence, the RACP believes that the frequency of diseases modifiable by circumcision, the level of protection offered by circumcision and the complication rates of circumcision do not warrant routine infant circumcision in Australia and New Zealand.
 However, it is reasonable for parents to weigh the benefits and risks of circumcision and to make the decision whether or not to circumcise their sons."